dpankros/uiuc_cs513_project/part_2/README.md

 - Manipulating data in SQL
 - Exporting cleaned data from SQL to final, cleaned data in CSV format

 The result of this Python program is that we have the ability to run our entire workflow, including all outer and inner workflow steps, with a single command.
-This ability to run the entire workflow with a single command is a significant advantage over running the workflow manually, step-by-step, in OpenRefine and SQL and gives us the ability to easily and efficiently reproduce our results, iterate, and improve our data cleaning process.
+This ability to run the entire workflow with a single command is a significant advantage over running the workflow manually, step-by-step, in OpenRefine and SQL and gives us several advantages as follows:

+- We're able to easily and (relatively) efficiently reproduce our results
+- We can quickly iterate and improve our data cleaning process
+- The codebase can serve as the single, central and de-facto standard source for workflow history, provenance and query list
+  - We do, however, also provide supplementary materials for some of this information

 ### For each high-level data cleaning step you have performed, explain its rationale.
 Was the step really required to support use case U1?
 Explain.
 If not, explain why those steps were still useful.

 For context, use case `U1` is summarized as using standard data cleaning techniques to produce data to be used for non-production-critical applications, data mining, unsupervised learning, or possibly further analysis and manipulation to use cleaner subsets of the entire dataset for additional purposes.

 We have listed the high-level data cleaning steps in the introduction to this section.
 We will re-list them below and explain the rationale for each step.

 #### Step 1: Raw CSV manipulation